zabbix/zabbix/templates/app/vmware/README.md

 For Zabbix version: 5.4 and higher
 The template to monitor VMware vCenter and ESX hypervisor.
 The "VMware Hypervisor" and "VMware Guest" templates are used by discovery and normally should not be manually linked to a host.
-For additional information please check https://www.zabbix.com/documentation/5.4/manual/vm_monitoring
+For more information please see Zabbix documentation https://www.zabbix.com/documentation/5.4/manual/vm_monitoring

 ## Setup